The Missoula Art Museum is open to the public during regular hours (Tuesday through Saturday, 10 AM to 5 PM).

 Saturday Family Workshops: In-person Saturday Family Workshops have been canceled.
 Families are invited to visit our website to download free art-making worksheets related to the exhibitions on view at MAM.
 New additions will be added when available.

-All children between the ages 5 and 18 are required to wear a face covering that covers the nose and mouth while in the museum for a MAM program.
+All children are required to wear a face covering that covers the nose and mouth while in the museum for a MAM program.
 Staff and MAM teaching artists must wear a mask while interacting with children.

 SNACKS AND WATER BOTTLES: